calvin-mcd/the-nicholas-van/README.md

 ﻿# The Nicholas Van

 The Nicholas Van is an EC (topre) pcb for trashman's [v4n4g0n](https://trashman.wiki/keyboards/v4n4g0n) keyboard.
 The pcb supports a both the 625U spacebar, and the split 275U, 225U spacebars.
 But each need their own respective plate.
-Plate files for Hull and Embrace cases are available.
-Check the plate & hardware section for what you will need.
+Some plate files can be found in the Production folder.
+Check the plate & hardware section beelow for what you will need.
 The pcb comes with a usb port by default, but supports a Daughterboard connector (either jst or pico).
 It also supports another 5pin Jst connector for the Rotary Encoder board from the Embrace.

 ***VERSIONS***: